• Skip to primary navigation

 two overhead photos showing how to make Peppermint Brownies

-Pour batter into prepared pan; bake until the top is set and the peppermint brownies are only very slightly “jiggly”, 25-30 minutes.
+Then, bake the peppermint brownies until the top is set and the peppermint brownies are only very slightly “jiggly”, 25-30 minutes.

 Set the brownies on a wire rack to cool while you make the ganache.